KRC00112/SnippetVault/README.md

 ## About the App

-**Snippet Vault** is a browser-based code snippet manager that lets developers save, organize, and quickly retrieve reusable code — all in one place.
+**Snippet Vault** is a browser-based code snippet manager that lets developers save, organize, and quickly retrieve reusable code, all in one place.

 **Features include:**
 - **Save snippets:** with a title, programming language tag, and code body